Implementing Multi-Cloud Security With Zscaler

 in a task.

 Some months after deploying this solution successfully, we discovered one day without warning that our pipeline had stopped working.
 Investigation revealed that Microsoft periodically changes the fingerprint of their OIDC endpoint, leading to AWS to fail authentication.
 Thankfully there was a aws-oidc-provider-refresher project that can easily update all OIDC fingerprints in IAM Identity Providers on a schedule as an AWS Lambda function.
-You can clone the GitHub repo and the authors have included a "cloudformation/aws-oidc-provider-refresher.yaml" template that can be easily deployed to perform updates.
+You can clone the GitHub repository and the authors have included a "cloudformation/aws-oidc-provider-refresher.yaml" template that can be easily deployed to perform updates.

 However, in July AWS made refreshing OIDC fingerprints unnecessary.
-If you have the timeframe to validate this federation solution, we would recommend holding off on the OIDC fingerprint refresher unless and until it was needed.
+If you have the time frame to validate this federation solution, we would recommend holding off on the OIDC fingerprint refresher unless and until it was needed.

 https://pipe.how/get-oidctoken/